Shouldn’t Abortion be Allowed for Serious or Fatal Birth Defects?

 “A society will be judged on the basis of how it treats its weakest members.”

 ~Pope Saint John Paul II1

-Try to imagine for just for a moment the heartbreak of a young couple discovering that their unborn child faces a serious or fatal birth defect, such as hypoplastic left heart syndrome (HLHS).
+Try to imagine for just for a moment the heartbreak of a young couple discovering that their unborn child faces a serious or fatal birth defect, such as Hypoplastic Left Heart Syndrome (HLHS).
 After the initial shock, they quickly realize that many tough obstacles lay ahead, problems that other parents just don’t have to face.

-Our son and his wife gave us a wonderful example of the only human, the only humane, the only holy course of action to take when caring for a very sick preborn baby.
+Our son and his wife gave all of us a wonderful example of the only human, the only humane, the only holy course of action to take when caring for a very sick preborn baby.
 For a child with the most severe of disabilities, we must ask ourselves which is the most loving way to deal with the situation: To allow the child to die in the loving arms of his parents or in agony at the hands of the abortionist’s merciless, razor-sharp surgical instruments?

 Why Does Society Reject the “Imperfect”?

 While our world celebrates beauty and perfection, many of us are losing our ability to see the loveliness in the face of a disabled child who may not meet our standards of beauty.
 To kill someone because he or she is less than perfect is to reject the battered and marred face of Christ as well.
 Truly, He was most beautiful when He suffered for us, just as parents are most beautiful when they suffer and sacrifice for the sake of their disabled child.

 To judge someone by his or her disabilities is to see that person as a simple material good, not as a human being with intrinsic worth.
 Our Lord Jesus Christ and His saints embraced and healed the poor, the disabled, the deformed, the diseased.
 If we are to follow His example, we must do the same.
 To have an abortion because of birth defects is to reject the worth of the child as loved by God.